ionic-enterprise/tutorials/docs/portals/training/web/01-getting-started.md

 ## What's next

-After setting up the project and using the Portals CLI to establish a development workflow, you can now take advantage of the features Portals provides to communicate between web and native mobile code.
+After setting up the project and using the Portals CLI to establish a development workflow, you can now take advantage of the features Portals provides to communicate through a Portal.
 In the next step of this module, you will learn how to obtain and use data passed from a Portal within a web app.